 Besides, he has helped other social entities to develop such forests in Punjab and Netherlands.

-Gaurav says that overcoming multiple challenges and living in sync with nature has helped him change his perspective on conservation.
+Gaurav says that overcoming multiple challenges and living in sync with nature has helped him change his perspective towards conservation.

 It has been evident with small interventions that we put in, and later nature taking its course to grow.